codio/tutorial_nodeschool_stream_adventure/annotations.md

 Use `crypto.createHash('md5', { encoding: 'hex' })` to generate a stream that outputs a hex md5 hash for the content written to it.

-Make sure to `npm install tar through` in the directory where your solution file lives.